 Healthy Schools Certification has been developed using a point-based system aligned with the 4-Step Healthy Schools Process.
-Participating schools need to register before the November 25th deadline and will then follow the 4-Step Healthy Schools Process to complete activities over the course of the school year.
+Participating schools need to register before the November 24th deadline and will then follow the 4-Step Healthy Schools Process to complete activities over the course of the school year.
 During the year, they will plan and track their progress through their online dashboard.
 In May, schools can then apply to be certified as a Gold, Silver, or Bronze Healthy School.
-See the Guidebook for full details.
+Refer to the Guidebook for full details.

 Can any school apply to be certified?

 All schools within Canada can participate in Healthy Schools Certification.
 This includes schools belonging to Public and Catholic, English and Francophone School Boards, and private and independent schools.